Rape as Backstory

 - Whiteout.
 The US Marshal protagonist is Reassigned to Antarctica after she kills a prisoner who tried to rape her.
 This event and the death of her husband is shown as the reason for her emotional distance.

-- Gamora (seen in Warlock and the Infinity Watch, among others) was raised and trained by death-worshipper Thanos of Titan after she was orphaned.
+- Gamora (seen in Warlock and the Infinity Watch, among others, but now best known for Guardians of the Galaxy) was raised and trained by death-worshipper Thanos of Titan after she was orphaned.
 When she runs away while they're on a trip, she's beaten and raped by a group of thugs, which provides the impetus for Thanos to rebuild her stronger and more powerful than she was before.

 - Jim Starlin is a very good writer, but he has applied this trope to virtually all of the female characters he's written, including Gamora.
 Even decades after they have been established.
 One theory is he was going through his own Cerebus Syndrome.

 - Parodied by Garth Ennis in The Boys when Vouight-American attempt to revamp Starlight's back story.
 This may be a direct parody of the Black Cat story mentioned above.